import-js/eslint-plugin-import/docs/rules/no-relative-parent-imports.md

 1. Move the file to be in a sibling folder (or higher) of the dependency.

-`three.js` could be be in the same folder as `../add.js`:
+`three.js` could be be in the same folder as `add.js`:

 ```
 three.js
 add.js
 ```

-or because `add` doesn't have any imports, it could be in it's own namespace:
+or since `add` doesn't have any imports, it could be in it's own directory (namespace):

 ```
 math